khushi-purwar/WebDev-ProjectKart/helicopter animation/README.md

 # Helicopter animation

-An animation made using HTML , CSS and JS.
+An animation made using HTML , CSS.

 ## Tech stack